MichelleOha/terminal_app/README.md

 1. Clone repository

-Copy and past this in your terminal:
+(Copy and past the below command in your terminal)

 `git clone git@github.com:MichelleOha/terminal_app.git`